Why do I need an exemption to take part in certain technology programmes?

 2500 BJ Den Haag

-Why is exemption from the knowledge embargo necessary?
+Why is an exemption necessary?